xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

  * Office hour: Tuesdays and Thursdays 1-2pm, Wednesdays 10-11am or by appointment.

 ## Homework

  * Feb.
+15, 2024
+   * Try to complete Activity 1.8.2
+   * Complete Homework 5 in WileyPLUS.

+ * Feb.
 13, 2024
    * Complete Activity 1.7.2 and let me know if you want to present.
    * Work on Homework 5 in WileyPLUS.